-3) Added vitamins
+4) Added vitamins and additives

 Reduced fat and fat-free milks require synthetic vitamins to be added back in because vitamins A and D are found in the fat of the milk.
 According to Dr. Peat, "Milk with reduced fat content is required by US law to have vitamins D and A added.
 The vehicle used in the vitamin preparation, and the industrial contaminants in the “pure” vitamins themselves, are possible sources of allergens in commercial milk, so whole milk is the most likely to be free of allergens.”

 Added synthetic vitamins can contribute to things like vitamin A toxicity, and could result in a poor response to dairy consumption.

 Some brands of milk contain additives and gums such as carrageenan that are known to cause GI irritation.
 In addition, 90% of North American Cheese is made with GMO derived rennet.